 The helper threads make it a bit easier IMHO at the cost of having to perform a few more steps, which is fine with me as I am not on a deadline anyway.

-because I loop each plug around the previous one, I apply the hair in a spiral pattern, starting with the lower hair line on one side (in this case right hand) above the ear and ending with the parting line.
+As I loop each plug around the previous one, I apply the hair in a spiral pattern, starting with the lower hair line on one side (in this case right hand) above the ear and ending with the parting line.

 The parting line itself I root in a Z-shaped pattern.